rachel-sedibridge/IMAGE-obj-sonification-prototypes/documentation/depth_implementations.md

 - `schema_url`: URL of the JSON schema to build the sonification off of.
 In a real implementation, this would be removed.
 - `TOGGLE_PLAY`: name (in KeyboardEvents API) of the key that should toggle play/pause of the sonification.
 Set to spacebar (`" "`; yes, actually) by default bc that most intuitive to me.
 - `TONE_SPACING`: number of seconds (can be decimal) of dead space between the end of the echo of one tone and the start of the main tone of the next.
-- `STOP_DURATION`: duration of the short tone that tags the end of a main tone, in seconds.
+- `SECONDARY_DURATION`: duration of the secondary tone, in seconds.

 There's also a global `toneEvents` array, which is global because it needs to be instantiated at load time: if it's instantiated during user input handling, even if in a separate function call before the playback, the `Sample` buffers aren't loaded in time and it crashes.
 Haven't worked out a fix for that yet.